Indigitous/godtools-web/README.md

 ### Deploying Changes

-At the time of writing this project is hosted on [Github Pages](https://pages.github.com/).
+At the time of writing this project is hosted on Amazon S3 using CloudFront for distrubution.

 After you are happy with your changes and they are tested locally you may then commit your changes to the `master` branch.

-Then run `bundle exec middleman deploy` to deploy your changes to the live site.

-The deploy will first run the Middleman build process, if the build is successful then it will upload the build to the `gh-pages` branch and the changes will be live.
-If the build process is not successful you will need to investigate and fix the build problem.
+Travis CI will pick up any commit to master, build the project and push the built version of the site to S3 if successful.
+Travis CI will also run a job once per day to ensure translation updates are pushed to the site even when no code changes occur.

-If you want to update the locale files and deploy the Middleman app in one command then you may use the custom rake task: `bundle exec rake deploy`
+If you want to update the locale files and deploy the Middleman app in one command then you may manually invoke the [Travis build](https://travis-ci.org/Indigitous/godtools-web)

 ### Updating the Translation Strings from the GodTools API